situkangsayur/MouseHandTrackingLK/README.md

 The project using QT Framework for GUI and OpenCV for Computer Vision library.
-The methods is using skin color filter and pyramidal lucas kanade for opticla flow.
+The methods is using skin color filter, convex hull, convexity defect and pyramidal lucas kanade for opticla flow.